 This camera type is already waterproof, and does not need a separate housing.
 All of its little buttons and other doors have waterproof seals.

 You can get excellent pictures, but these are not as durable as a camera with a separate housing.
 But for the price, this type of camera is best for most snorkelers.
 Check out the options on this page.

 This category of camera is what I most recommend if you want the best pictures, and are not as concerned about price; a compact camera with a separate waterproof housing.

 Prices for these are higher, but you have more control over the final image, and these waterproof housings are much less likely to flood than the waterproof type cameras.
 See the options on this page.

 GoPro makes great little cameras, that take amazing HD videos and good pictures.
 They are used extensively in action sports.

 If you have an iPhone, you have a pretty good snorkeling camera already, with the correct waterproof housing.
-Read our tips on what housing to buy, and how to get the best pictures from it.
+Read our tips on this page for what housing to buy, and how to get the best pictures from it.

 We currently use the wonderful Canon G7X.
 Read our full review here.
 It has a fast lens through its zoom range, a large 1 inch sensor, and fast focusing and shooting speeds.
 The Canon housing works well for this camera and is not very expensive.